The history of Tchaikovsky’s

 Loathsome Fitzenhagen!
 He is most insistent on making changes to your cello piece, and he says that you have given him full authority to do so.
 Heavens!
 Tchaikovsky ‘revu et corrigé par Fitzenhagen!!’.

-Version ‘A’ comprises of 428 measures (counting the anacrusis to the whole composition) and excluding the ‘Cadenza a piacere’ identical to both versions.
+version ‘A’ comprises 428 measures (counting the anacrusis to the whole composition) and excluding the ‘Cadenza a piacere’ identical to both versions,

 From the chart (Figure 4) we see that Fitzenhagen’s version ‘B’ omits only 37 measures in all (the 2 final measures in Variation IV and the first 35 measures in Variation VIII that is actually the whole Variation VIII if we consider that the Coda starts on the 36th measure).
 Here it is appropriate to note that the 35 measures of Variation VIII (scale passages that sound nearly identical to the Variation II) were omitted by Fitzenhagen, presumably, because of redundancy and a lack of bravura at the very end of the variation cycle (see Figures 5 and 6).
 It is important to mention that in all probability the Cadenza was composed with Fitzenhagen’s help.

 Fitzenhagen participated directly in the Variations’ publication process during the years 1877–1878.
 The cellist convinced Tchaikovsky that if published abroad, his instrumental compositions were likely to benefit from better distribution.
-Following Fitzenhagen’s advice, the composer agreed on publication of the Variations on a Rococo theme, op.
-33, and the Valse-Scherzo, op.
-34, with a publisher in Germany, in our opinion most likely with Friedrich Luckhardt in Berlin.
+Following Fitzenhagen’s advice, the composer agreed on the publication of f the Variations on a Rococo theme, Op.
+33 and the Valse-Scherzo, Op.
+34 with a publisher in Germany, in our opinion most likely with Friedrich Luckhardt in Berlin.
 The probable choice of Luckhardt’s publishing house can be explained by Fitzenhagen’s personal contact with the latter.

 It is curious to see that another similar sounding name of a German publisher, viz. the name of Franz Ernst Christophe Leuckart in Leipzig, was mentioned in musicological sources.
 It seems that Tchaikovsky himself had started the confusion about the name: in his letters, as well as in all musicological and biographical works about the composer, we find different varieties of the German publisher’s name such as Leukhardt, Lukhardt, Leuckardt, Leückardt.
 For instance, in a monograph by Ronald John Wiley, Tchaikovsky, the name of the publisher in question appears simultaneously as Leuckhardt, Leuckardt and Leuckart.
 Tchaikovsky himself possibly did not know precisely with whom Fitzenhagen had been dealing: either it was Leuckart from Leipzig or Fitzenhagen’s Luckhardt from Berlin.